-OST US MERGER agreements look the same - at least to the untrained eve.
+OST US MERGER agreements look the same - at least to the untrained eye.
 The same dour language outlines similar issues in broadly the same way.
-One mergers and acquisitions specialist says that even after the near-collapse of the financial system, dealmaking seems to have gone back to marking up the same documents that were used at the height of the credit boom.
+One mergers and acquisitions specialist says that even after the near-collapse of specialist says that even after the hear-conapse of the financial system, dealmaking seems to have gone back to marking up the same documents that were used at the height of the credit boom.
 Legal innovation in this area, then, can be hard to pinpoint.
 Moreover, for a profession that concerns itself with how to get a deal done within the limits of the rules, reinventing those boundaries seems counterintuitive.
 "Innovation is really about doing things structurally that either haven't been done before or have been used in other contexts to ensure a deal is going to close," says Frank Aquila, a partner and M&A specialist at Sullivan & Cromwell.
 "Those situations don't come along all that often."

-Moments such as the first use of a reverse break-fee - paid to a target if a buyer backs out of a deal - or the invention of the poison pill may be rare, but dealmakers agree that the financial crisis has helped trigger greater creative thinking among M&A lawyers
+Moments such as the first use of a reverse break-fee - paid to a target if a buyer backs out of a deal - or the invention of the poison pill may be rare, but dealmakers agree that